 It was through foreign travel that Mendelsohn sought confirmation for and counterpoint to this "oppositional landscape."
-His desire to travel came from his impulse to observe, itself an ethical judgment about one's relationship to the visual world: "Our optical perception fails frequently - mostly from habit or indifference, only rarely from incapacity."
-Yet his immediate inspiration derived from the diverse architectural discourse then at large in Germany: the media-based representations of Amerikanismus, which depended upon architecture for its iconology; the conservative reaction of Berlin's architectural establishment towards his own work and the work of his allies among the avant-garde; and the example, elsewhere in Europe, of competing architectural innovations, especially those which had already announced solutions to those problems of the New Architecture which Mendelsohn himself sought to solve.
+His desire to travel came from his impulse to observe, itself an ethical judgment about one's relationship to the visual world: "Our optical perception fails frequently - mostly from habit or indifference, only rarely from incapacity."27 Yet his immediate inspiration derived from the diverse architectural discourse then at large in Germany: the media-based representations of Amerikanismus, which depended upon architecture for its iconology; the conservative reaction of Berlin's architectural establishment towards his own work and the work of his allies among the avant-garde; and the example, elsewhere in Europe, of competing architectural innovations, especially those which had already announced solutions to those problems of the New Architecture which Mendelsohn himself sought to solve.

 One is reminded that Mendelsohn was himself neither a critic nor a cultural historian.
 He was, of course, an architect, and as such his interest to describe the world around him was essentially twofold.
 Mendelsohn sought to promote his point of view among the general public, which included clients and supporters in the press.
 And he sought to define with precision the parameters affecting his own designs.
 The extent to which the former afforded opportunities for the latter may have been unique among German architects during the 1920's.
-Many of his clientele were businessmen whose interests straddled
+Many of his clientele were businessmen whose interests straddled industry, publishing, advertising, and even political propaganda.
+Men such as Lachman-Mosse and Salman Schocken in Germany, or even Pinchas Rutenberg in Palestine, occupied unique social and economic positions.28 And their businesses' bases in emergent mass markets encouraged their use of Mendelsohn's work to further their own promotional interests.
+Their willingness to subsidize Mendelsohn's travel (and the resulting published narratives or architectural projects) reflected not only a faith in Mendelsohn's visual acuity29 but also, more fundamentally, an intuitive affinity for the increasingly visual premise of mass media.

-Miles David Samson, "German-American Dialogues and the Modern Movement Before the 'Design Migration,' 1910-1933" (PhD. diss., Harvard University, 1988) 183ff.
+26 Miles David Samson, "German-American Dialogues and the Modern Movement Before the 'Design Migration,' 1910-1933" (PhD. diss., Harvard University, 1988) 183ff.
 Samson places Mendelsohn and his contemporaries, such as Martin Wagner, in the context of an older German debate concerning Kultur and Zivilisation.

-&lt;sup>27 Erich Mendelsohn, Russland Europa Amerika (Basel: Birkhäuser Verlag, 1989), 164.
+27 Erich Mendelsohn, Russland Europa Amerika (Basel: Birkhäuser Verlag, 1989), 164.